We’re willing to bet that most people get interested in the kettlebell for one reason: it looks damn cool.

 In other words, the kettlebell encourages you to do the exercise perfectly.
 And if you can’t—say, you arch your back or twist to one side in an effort to complete the lift—you know immediately when your form has broken (or if you don’t, a skilled trainer or training partner who’s watching you will).

-Squatting with the kettlebell held in front of your body forces you to sit back more on the descent, improving the mechanics of your squat pattern.
+Another example: squatting with the kettlebell held in front of your body forces you to sit back more on the descent, improving the mechanics of your squat pattern.

 As stated above, pressing a kettlebell overhead will create the tendency to flare your ribs or lean back, so you have to lock your core in that much more to prevent it.

 In a swing, you have to brace your core to prevent your lower back from rounding dangerously at the bottom of the movement.
-On any exercise you do, you can count on your core having to fire harder to stabilize your body and ensure safety—it’s not optional as it can be with other free weights or machines.
+On any exercise you do, you can count on your core having to fire harder to stabilize your body and ensure safety—it’s not optional, as it can be with other free weights or machines.

 Most kettlebell exercises integrate the entire body, and many, such as classics like the clean and press and snatch, involve lifting the weight from the floor to overhead.
 Working muscles across the body over such a wide range of motion creates tremendous demand on the heart.
+Kettlebell flows can also burn a lot of calories and double as interval training.

 Next to exercise bands and a suspension trainer, kettlebells are the easiest training tool to travel with.
 They won’t roll around in the back of your car like dumbbells might, and they wouldn’t look out of place on a beach or at the park.